apache/zeppelin/docs/interpreter/pig.md

 [Apache Pig](https://pig.apache.org/) is a platform for analyzing large data sets that consists of a high-level language for expressing data analysis programs, coupled with infrastructure for evaluating these programs.
 The salient property of Pig programs is that their structure is amenable to substantial parallelization, which in turns enables them to handle very large data sets.

 ## Supported interpreter type
-  - `%pig.script` (default)
+  - `%pig.script` (default pig interpreter, so you can use `%pig`)

-    All the pig script can run in this type of interpreter, and display type is plain text.
+    `%pig.script` is like the pig grunt shell.
+Anything you can run in pig grunt shell can be run in `%pig.script` interpreter, it is used for running pig script where you don’t need to visualize the data, it is suitable for data munging.

   - `%pig.query`

-    Almost the same as `%pig.script`.
-The only difference is that you don't need to add alias in the last statement.
-And the display type is table.
+    `%pig.query` is a little different compared with `%pig.script`.
+It is used for exploratory data analysis via pig latin where you can leverage zeppelin’s visualization ability.
+There're 2 minor differences in the last statement between `%pig.script` and `%pig.query`
+    - No pig alias in the last statement in `%pig.query` (read the examples below).
+    - The last statement must be in single line in `%pig.query`

 ## Supported runtime mode
   - Local
   - MapReduce